Patti Boulaye: Early life

-Boulaye was born after her mother went into labour in a taxi that was passing through two towns in Mid-Western Nigeria, and was raised in a strict Catholic household with nine children, including airline pilot Tony Ebigwei who was killed in the Nigerian Airways plane crash of 1978.
+Boulaye was born after her mother went into labour in a taxi that was passing through two towns in Mid-Western Nigeria.
+She was raised in a strict Catholic household with nine children, including airline pilot Tony Ebigwei who was killed in the Nigerian Airways plane crash of 1978.
 She is of Efik and Igbo origin.
-As a teenager Boulaye survived the 1967–70 Biafran war and attributes this to her strong faith.
+As a teenager, Boulaye survived the 1967–70 Biafran war and attributes this to her strong faith.

-At the age of 16 she left Nigeria for the United Kingdom with aspirations to become a nun.
+At the age of 16, she left Nigeria for the United Kingdom with aspirations to become a nun.
 However, during a sightseeing trip in London, Boulaye stood in a queue for what she assumed was Madame Tussauds but turned out to be an audition for the original London production of Hair and soon won a part, which launched her career in musicals.
 Her father, who did not approve of showbusiness, disowned his daughter but later forgave her.

 Career

 Stage

 After Hair, she featured in The Two Gentlemen of Verona, but landed her first starring role as Yum Yum in The Black Mikado under her birth name, Patricia Ebigwei.
 Her stage name is said to have been inspired by the actress Evelyn "Boo" Laye.

 Other stage productions she has starred in include the title role in Carmen Jones (at London's Old Vic Theatre, in a production directed by Simon Callow) and Jesus Christ Superstar.
 In 2003 Boulaye launched her West End musical, Sun Dance.
 It was written and produced by Boulaye herself and opened at the Hackney Empire.
-Boulaye featured in an excerpt from the show forming part of the interval act at the 1998 Eurovision Song Contest, staged at the National Indoor Arena in Birmingham. she received the Officer of the Most Excellent Order of the British Empire (OBE) award.
+Boulaye featured in an excerpt from the show forming part of the interval act at the 1998 Eurovision Song Contest, staged at the National Indoor Arena in Birmingham.
+She was appointed Officer of the Most Excellent Order of the British Empire (OBE).